 - Check certificate validity: Certificates can be suspended or withdrawn — verify current status in the database

-See: ATEX vs. UL Explosion-Proof Camera Certifications | How to Verify Your Explosion-Proof Camera Is Still Certified | Hazardous Area Classification Glossary
+See: ATEX vs. IECEx Explosion-Proof Camera Certifications | How to Verify Your Explosion-Proof Camera Is Still Certified | Hazardous Area Classification Glossary

 Frequently Asked Questions

-What is UL 844 certification?
+What is ATEX/IECEx 844 certification?

 What is IECEx certification?